for the College of Saint Benedict and Saint John's University Libraries and Archives

 At the College of Saint Benedict and Saint John's University, "we support and actively encourage freedom and enthusiasm for exploring the truths of faith, for intellectual and scientific inquiry of all types and for active dialogue about the interactions among Catholic Identity.
 Fundamental to that free and enthusiastic exploration is robust access to and responsible use of information.
 Compliance with Copyright Law is integral to our information services.
 Copyright helps balance the open exchange of ideas with the intellectual property rights of content creators.

 The Libraries of the College of Saint Benedict and Saint John's University expect that staff and patrons will respect the Copyright Laws of the United States.
 Those laws include a "fair use" exception to the exclusive rights of copyright owners.
 Our patrons can make fair use of copyrighted resources for teaching and research.
-However, "fair use" does not equate to "free use", even for educational purposes, and the Libraries urge our users to educate themselves on the four factors affecting fair use as identified in Section 107 of the federal Copyright Act We recommend the Fair Use Analysis Tool from the University of Minnesota Libraries as a starting point for determining whether use of copyrighted material is appropriate.
+However, "fair use" does not equate to "free use", even for educational purposes, and the Libraries urge our users to educate themselves on the four factors affecting fair use as identified in Section 107 of the federal Copyright Act.
+We recommend the Thinking Through Fair Use tool from the University of Minnesota Libraries as a starting point for determining whether use of copyrighted material is appropriate.

 In addition to the exceptions to copyright that are defined in Section 107, the law also provides special treatment for library and archival use of copyrighted material in Section 108.
 This section addresses library-specific concerns such as copying for interlibrary loan and for preservation.
 The United States Copyright Office has issued guidelines for educators and librarians to aid in their decisions about copyright compliance.
 It is the policy of the Libraries of the College of Saint Benedict and Saint John's University to work within copyright law and accompanying guidelines, and to extend their principles to new media not yet explicitly addressed by law.